framps/raspiBackup/README.md

 ## Sample extensions [(Code)](https://github.com/framps/raspiBackup/tree/master/extensions)
 * Sample eMail extension
-* Sample extension which reports the memory usage before and after backup
+* Sample pre/post extension which reports the memory usage before and after backup
-* Sample extension which reports the CPU temperatur before and after backup
+* Sample pre/post extension which reports the CPU temperatur before and after backup
-* Sample extension which reports the disk usage on the backup partition before and after backup and the absolute and relative change
+* Sample pre/post extension which reports the disk usage on the backup partition before and after backup and the absolute and relative change
-* Sample extension which initiates different actions depending on the return code of raspiBackup
+* Sample pre/post extension which initiates different actions depending on the return code of raspiBackup
+* Sample ready extension which copies /etc/fstab into the backup directory

 ## REST API Server proof of concept